 Bring the present and past together

 That’s what music does.
+It reminds you of so many things.

 If you are looking for inspiration for your memoir or want to be taken back to another time period in whatever book you are writing, compile a